Current Vacancies & Opportunities

 Emerging Voices in Storytelling

-Following two successful years of this programme, we are delighted to again offer an opportunity for three Emerging Storytellers to take part in a fully paid, 12-week placement.
+The Village Storytelling Centre is committed to supporting the development and diversity of Oral Storytellers and narrative performers within Glasgow.
+With funding from Creative Scotland, we are delighted to present an opportunity for three Emerging Storytellers to take part in a fully paid, 12-week placement.

 Emerging Storytellers will receive structured support throughout the 12-week placement from the VSC team to hone their craft in oral storytelling and gain skills in applied methods.
-The placement will include:

-- shadowing Village Storytellers during applied storytelling workshops with a range of participants
+– Shadowing Village Storytellers during applied storytelling workshops with a range of participants

-- attending and performing at events in a range of settings, including small groups, schools and community events
+– Attending and performing at events in a range of settings, including small groups, schools and community events

 Citizen Storytellers